 Step 5 - Check your actions

-- Brewer's yeast tabs: Brewer's yeast stimulates the digestion of your four-legged friend and is a great appetite stimulant.
+- Brewer's yeast tabs: brewer's yeast stimulates the digestion of your four-legged friend and is a great appetite stimulant.

-Lack of appetite - when to go to the vet?
+Loss of appetite - when to go to the vet?

 There are many possible reasons why your dog does not want to eat his food.
 It is important to pay attention to whether there could be a medical reason.
 If your dog is still not eating after three days, you should go straight to the vet.
 If your dog doesn't drink anything either, please go directly to the doctor in any case.
 Depending on the season and temperature, dehydration can be reached quickly and is very dangerous.